ColtonHerrod/blog/content/blog/multi_cloud.md

 ### Avoiding vendor lock-in

-While this can be a nice idea in theory, in practice it's rarely worth the effort.
+While this can be a nice idea in theory, in practice it's rarely worth the effort for smaller organizations.
 Ensuring that your environment is cloud-agnostic means your architecture must follow one of two paths.
 Either your architecture across both clouds needs to be identical, which will prevent you from using a lot of the specialty features of both providers, or the architecture for each cloud is unique, causing extra design and implementation work.

 For example, while AWS API Gateway provides support for Canary deployments out of the box, while Azure API Management service doesn't.
 This won't prevent using a different pattern for Canary deployments in Azure, but it does mean that architecture and implementation will require twice the work.
 Working to have identical offerings across platforms also prevents you from taking advantage of the specialties of a given cloud, such as AWS RDS for easy creation of databases, or Azure's built-in Windows and SQL integrations.

 As noted in the questions at the beginning of this article, these limitations don't mean that this path should be rejected out of hand.
 It does mean that there should be a strong need to avoid this lock-in.
+The larger an organization becomes, the more of a concern this becomes.
+Larger organizations do have less concern about the additional architecture work required, as they typically have more resources to draw on.

 ### Increased Networking costs